 You can use the generator to power the boat's AC electrical system when a shore power source is not available.
-The generator is installed beneath the port side of the cockpit.
+The generator is installed in the engine room on the forward centerline.
 Fuel for the generator is drawn from the port fuel tank.

 To start the generator: